IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 22. Select the **I understand that the following account will be charged** agreement.
 23. Select the **I have read and agreed to the following third-party service** agreement.

-    At this point, the user would click create and the new cluster would start to provision.
+    At this point, the user clicks create and the new cluster would start to provision.

     Now, explore the steps to create a new **Gateway cluster**.

 24. Select **Gateway cluster**.

-    Notice the **Data center location** is set and cannot be changed.
+    Notice that the **Data center location** cannot be changed.

 25. Select **Dual Intel Xeon Silver 4210** for the CPU model.